 Have cocktails in the lodge, enjoy live music and dancing, take the kids ice skating at the riverside rink, and even snuggle up with your special someone in the warming cabins.
 This is the quintessential winter experience and a great place for families, couples, and solo travelers.

 Enjoy the views of the Benjamin Franklin Bridge from both spots before turning in to get some rest for Day 2.

 For day 2 of this 3-day itinerary in Philadelphia, let’s start at lovely Rittenhouse Square.

 Full of boutiques, dining, and luxury housing, it’s nonetheless an interesting place to stroll.
 The park is a breath of fresh air, full of greenery in the middle of the city.
-Wander the area for an hour before we try our next stop, which is a 10-minute walk, or slightly less by bus.
+Wander the area for an hour before we try our next stop, a 10-minute walk, or slightly less by bus.

-Located in the middle of Center City, you’ll want to stop at the City Hall during your visit which is one of the historic places in Philadelphia.
+Located in the middle of Center City, you’ll want to stop at the City Hall during your visit, which is one of the historic places in Philadelphia.

 Once the tallest building in the US, the structure is more than 14 acres large and surrounded by over 250 outdoor sculptures.